 The MMU recognizes that PJM has incorporated some of these recommendations in the Capacity Performance filing.
-The status of each recommendation reflects the status at March 31, 2016.
+The status of each recommendation reflects the status at June 30, 2016.

 - The MMU recommends, as a preferred alternative to having PJM demand side programs, that demand response be on the demand side of the markets and that customers be able to avoid capacity and energy charges by not using capacity and energy at their discretion and that customer payments be determined only by metered load.
 (Priority: High.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that there be only one demand response product, with an obligation to respond when called for all hours of the year, and that the demand response be on the demand side of the capacity market.
 (Priority: High.
 First reported 2011.
 Status: Partially Adopted.8) - The MMU recommends that the option to specify a minimum dispatch price under the Emergency and Pre-Emergency Program Full option be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.
 (Priority: Medium.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends that the emergency load response program be classified as an economic program, responding to economic price signals and not an emergency program responding only after an emergency is called and not triggering the definition of a PJM emergency.
+Status: Not adopted.) - The MMU recommends that the emergency load response program be treated as an economic resource, responding to economic price signals like other capacity resources and not an emergency program responding only after an emergency is called, and not triggering the definition of a PJM emergency and not triggering a Performance Assessment Hour under the new PJM Capacity Market rules.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy market incentive is already provided in the Economic Program.
+Modified Q2 2016.
+Status: Not adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy

+- market incentive is already provided in the Economic Program.
 (Priority: Low.
 First reported 2010.
-Status: Not adopted.)

-- The MMU recommends that a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
+Status: Not adopted.) - The MMU recommends that a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that demand resources be required to provide their nodal location, comparable to generation resources.
 (Priority: High.
 First reported 2011.
 Status: Not adopted.) - The MMU recommends that PJM require nodal dispatch of demand resources with no advance notice required or, if nodal location is not required, subzonal dispatch of demand resources with no advance notice required.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).
 The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends capping the baseline for measuring compliance under GLD, for the limited summer product, at the customers' PLC.
 (Priority: High.
 First reported 2010.
 Status: Adopted.) - The MMU recommends capping the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
-Status: Partially adopted.) - The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
-(Priority: Medium.
-First reported 2009.
-Status: Not adopted.)
+Status: Partially adopted.)